thegenius/taitan-orm/README.md

 What is being polished?
 - 1. write api: to support postgres insert returning syntax
 - 2. search api: support index and more
-- 3. template api: support %{if } syntax and more

 - **0.2 Correctness**: specification and code coverage and fuzz  📎